hilbert-spaess/hilbert-spaess.github.io/_posts/2020-06-07-true_naturals_reals.md

 ## The natural numbers

-The first time I realised that there was even a question to be answered here
+The first time I realised that there was even a question to be answered here was when studying the [incompleteness theorems](https://mathworld.wolfram.com/GoedelsFirstIncompletenessTheorem.html).
+In particular

 ## The real numbers